bitbutter/Statement-of-Inclusive-Neutrality/SIN_v0.9.md

 We recognize that ideological diversity exists within all groups, including those traditionally marginalized or protected.
 True inclusivity for all members, including the most marginalized, is upheld by fostering civility and kindness without favoritism.
 Moderation decisions will focus solely on users' adherence to the norms of civility and kindness in the spaces of the project.

 We encourage all members to share their perspectives, including dissenting ones, as long as they do so respectfully.
-We encourage members to always bear in mind that agreement is not necessary.
+We encourage members to always bear in mind that agreement with one another is not necessary.

 ## Operational Assumption of Good Faith